What is MSRN in GSM?

 - When a subscriber dials a mobile number, the call reaches the GMSC of the called subscriber.

-- For the call setup, the caller’s MSC starts ISUP signaling by initiating an IAM message.
+- The caller’s MSC starts ISUP signaling for the call setup by initiating an IAM message.

-- Once GMSC receives the call (or IAM), first it finds the status and roaming information (MSRN) of the called subscriber.
+- Once GMSC receives the call (or IAM), it finds the subscriber’s status and roaming information (MSRN).

-- To get the information GMSC sends the SRI (Send Routing Info) map protocol operation to the HLR.
+- GMSC sends the SRI (Send Routing Info) map protocol operation to the HLR to get the information.

 The following describes the actions on HLR for MSRN.

-- Next is the online status check, online status means if a subscriber is attached to the network.
+- Next is the online status check.
+Online status means if a subscriber is attached to the network.
 If yes, HLR sends the Provide Roaming Number (PRN) map protocol operation to the visiting MSC/VLR.
-If all is good, then the roaming network returns the MSRN to the HLR.
+The roaming network returns the MSRN to the HLR if all is good.
 In turn, HLR sends the MSRN to the GMSC in SRI response.

-- GMSC initiates a new IAM towards the MSC using MSRN as called party.
-Now the phone rings and calls get connected.
+- GMSC initiates a new IAM towards the MSC using MSRN as the called party.
+Now the phone rings, and calls get connected.

 Why need an MSRN (a temporary number)?

 As we mentioned earlier that MSRN is similar to a normal subscriber number.
 Then why do we need another number?
 Yes, the call can work without MSRN, but only if the subscriber is not roaming.
 The Telecom network does the routing based on county code and network code.
-What are the network code and country codes you can find in the MSISDN tutorial on our blog?
-If a subscriber is roaming in another mobile operator’s network, the combination of country code and network code changes.
+What are the network and country codes you can find in the MSISDN tutorial on our blog?
+The country and network code combination changes if a subscriber roams in another mobile operator’s network.

 With the help of MSRN, the mobile network can hide the actual subscriber for security reasons.